 Yes, a lamprey – a hideous, slimy deep-sea vampire that would give dread Cthulhu Itself a profound shudder of cosmic, existential dread!
 If you’re unfamiliar with these nightmarish prehistoric denizens of the deep, take a deep breath, pop a few Xanax and watch this delightful video about them!

 Festive fodder for holiday cheer, wouldn’t you agree? 😉

 Yet, the Portuguese in their infinite culinary wisdom have transformed this demon of the deep into a beloved Christmas dessert made from – wait for it – ***62*** egg yolks!
 How did such a bizarre combination of hideous vampire and sweet treat become a holiday tradition?
-I’m glad you asked, as the Sagacious One is always happy to enlighten His beloved Citizens with a holiday shot of knowledge, no chaser!
+I’m glad you asked, , no chaser!